ray-project/ray/doc/source/rllib/external-envs.rst

 .. note::
-    This protocol is an initial draft of the attempt to develop a wiedly adapted protocol for communication between an external client and a remote RL-service.
-It will undergo many changes and upgrades as it moves toward maturity, including safety, compression, and other important aspects.
+    This protocol is an initial draft of the attempt to develop a widely adapted protocol for communication between an external client and a remote RL-service.
+Expect many changes, enhancements, and upgrades as it moves toward maturity, including adding a safety layer and compression.
     For now, however, it offers a lightweight, simple, yet powerful interface for integrating external environments with RL frameworks.